DiuDiu777/RAPx-Book/src/appendix.a-safetyprop.md

 Unary arithmatic operations have similar requirements.

 **psp-14: ValidInt(uop, x, T)** $$\text{T::MAX} \geq \text{uop}(x) \geq \text{T::MIN} $$

+Some APIs may require the value `x` of an integer type should not be zero.

 **psp-15: NotZero(x)** $$x != 0 $$